-Everyone just luuuuuurves to be in a portable hot tub, children and children-at-heart alike.
+Everyone just luuuuuurves to be in an inflatable hot tub, children and children-at-heart alike.

 Who wouldn’t want a swimming pool right on their own backyard that even produces bubbles?